bbc/node-radiodns/README.md

 Copyright 2017 British Broadcasting Corporation

-The RadioVis STOMP Server is free software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.
+The RadioDNS library for node.js is free software; you can redistribute it and/or modify it under the terms of the Apache License, Version 2.0.

-The RadioVis STOMP Server is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The RadioDNS library for node.js is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the Apache License, Version 2.0 for more details.